Executor inputs and outputs

 qiskit_ibm_runtime.quantum_program.QuantumProgramItem.
 Each of these items represents a

-different task for the Executor to perform.
+different task for Executor to perform.
 Typically, each item owns one of the following options:

 - A